Quick Answer

 "The companies that struggle most with AI projects are not the ones who chose the wrong algorithm," notes Malay Parekh, CEO of Unico Connect.
 "They are the ones who chose a vendor who had never had to debug a production AI failure at 2am.
 Those companies are usually identified in the sales process -- if you ask the right questions."

 For clients in Singapore and UAE, MAS and UAE Central Bank guidelines for AI in financial services are tightening.
 For EU-based clients, the EU AI Act comes into full enforcement in 2026.
-For US FinTech companies, SOC 2 Type 2 and state-level AI governance add requirements around model explainability.
-For India-based teams, the DPDP Act requires clear consent architecture.
+For US FinTech companies, PCI DSS and state-level AI governance add requirements around model explainability and adverse action notifications.
+SOC 2 Type 2 is commonly required for vendor procurement in US enterprise FinTech.

 Question 2 -- who owns post-launch monitoring -- is the most revealing.
 It shows whether the vendor treats deployment as the end of their job or the beginning of a production relationship.
 The majority of AI project failures happen after launch, not during development.